AAV-2025-2026/User-Interface/ros2_ws/README.md

 (in terminal 1): **$ ros2 run maincar ui_flask**<br>
 (in terminal 2): **$ ros2 run maincar ui_test_publish**<br>

+Result of the example:<br>
+the node "ui_test_publish" constantly sends a randomized Float32 value to the topic called "/mock_speed" the node "ui_flask" is actively keeps the flask server open and constantly fetches Float32 data from the topic called "/mock_speed"

 Note 1: our package name is called "maincar" for the Ecolo.
 When we get to work on the XO, we could call it the "xo" package <br>
 Note 2: where it says [node_name] should actually be [executable_name] since it is possible to have 1 execution that runs 2+ nodes, but currently the executables I made so far involve 1 command per 1 node (1 terminal per 1 node).
 This means eventually it will be possible to eventually have 1 terminal to run 2+ nodes.<br>
+Note 3: You can use the following command (a ros2 tool) to see a visual representation of active nodes: **$ rqt_graph**